Intermediate logic: Syntactics

 The propositional logics SL and KP do have the disjunction property DP.
 Kleene realizability logic and the strong Medvedev's logic do have it as well.
 There is no unique maximal logic with DP on the lattice.

 Note that if a consistent theory validates WPEM but still has independent statements when assuming PEM, then it cannot have DP.

 Semantics

+Kripke semantics is used to semantically study intuitionistic logic.
+Similarly, other intermediate logics can be studied by semantic models.
+For example, Gödel–Dummett logic has a simple semantic characterization in terms of total orders.

 Given a Heyting algebra H, the set of propositional formulas that are valid in H is an intermediate logic.
 Conversely, given an intermediate logic it is possible to construct its Lindenbaum–Tarski algebra, which is then a Heyting algebra.

 An intuitionistic Kripke frame F is a partially ordered set, and a Kripke model M is a Kripke frame with valuation such that $\{x\mid M,x\Vdash p\}$ is an upper subset of F. The set of propositional formulas that are valid in F is an intermediate logic.
 Given an intermediate logic L it is possible to construct a Kripke model M such that the logic of M is L (this construction is called the canonical model).
 A Kripke frame with this property may not exist, but a general frame always does.